Absurdikez/Absurdikez/README.md

 - 👋 Hi, I’m @zekitopcu
-- 👀 I’m interested in datascience
+- 👀 I’m interested in data science and AI
-- 🌱 I’m currently learning FastAPI, docker, Flask, elasticsearch